Student's t-test: The two-sample t-test is a special case of simple linear regression

 A clinical trial examines 6 patients given drug or placebo.
-3 patients get 0 units of drug (the placebo group).
-3 patients get 1 unit of drug (the active treatment group).
+Three (3) patients get 0 units of drug (the placebo group).
+Three (3) patients get 1 unit of drug (the active treatment group).
 At the end of treatment, the researchers measure the change from baseline in the number of words that each patient can recall in a memory test.

+A table of the patients' word recall and drug dose values are shown below.

 Data and code are given for the analysis using the R programming language with the t.test and lmfunctions for the t-test and linear regression.
-Here are the (fictitious) data generated in R.
+Here are the same (fictitious) data above generated in R.